 Beacons are tiny pieces of hardware which emit Bluetooth signals to phones.
 Beacons use BLE (Bluetooth Low Energy) to communicate with smartphones and let them know the distance they are away from a particular beacon.
 A large network of Beacons is required to provide the accuracy necessary for an IPS.

-Advantages: The accuracy of Bluetooth Beacons is thought to be the most reliable and best compared to the alternatives.
-Also, depending on the desired use case, the business can configure the Beacon network to be more or less accurate through settings and the number of beacons installed.
+- Advantages: The accuracy of Bluetooth Beacons is thought to be very reliable and depending on the desired use case, the business can configure the Beacon network to be more or less accurate through settings and the number of beacons installed.

 Wi-Fi networks can be used to identify a user's general location.
 Similar to Beacons, the strength of the Wi-Fi signal is used to determine the distance a user is from a particular access point.

-Advantages: Existing Wi-Fi networks, including private networks can be used.
+- Advantages: Existing Wi-Fi networks, including private networks can be used.
 The user does not need to connect to a network to determine their location.
-Their location is determined by the strength of the signal being given off by the closest access point.
+Their location is determined by the strength of the signal being received by the closest access point.